fhmwg/current-tags/README.md

 Stage 1 of the FHMWG standards process is the drafting of recommendations about the use of existing metadata tags for family history purposes.

+FHMWG has a larger mission, but this initial project is limited to the use of existing photo embedded metatdata tags

 ## Topical Areas

 The board has identified the following areas for metadata standardisation: